Campbell's Soup Cans

-Warhol was a commercial illustrator before embarking on painting.
-Campbell's Soup Cans was shown on July 9, 1962, in Warhol's first one-man gallery exhibition in the Ferus Gallery of Los Angeles, California curated by Irving Blum.
+Warhol began as a commercial illustrator in 1949.
+The series was first shown on July 9, 1962, at the Ferus Gallery in Los Angeles, California.
 The exhibition marked the West Coast debut of pop art.
-The subject matter initially caused offense, in part for its affront to the technique and philosophy of the earlier art movement of abstract expressionism.
-Warhol's motives as an artist were questioned.
+After the exhibition Irving Blum took ownership of the set of paintings until he loaned it to the National Gallery of Art for several years in 1987 and then sold it to the Museum of Modern Art in 1996.
+Warhol's motives as an artist were questioned, but the work has become embraced as the most transformative work of art in terms of reconsidering the meaning of art since Marcel Duchamp's 1917 piece Fountain.
 Warhol's association with the subject led to his name becoming synonymous with the Campbell's Soup Can paintings.